|Home > About ESRI >|

 Researchers at the Institute are developing computerised experiments to explore the limits of consumers’ abilities to value complex products and to choose between them.
 This research seeks to provide evidence for policymakers that may help them to devise policies to support consumers to make better decisions in key markets.
 The research [Programme of Research Investigating Consumer Evaluations] (PRICE) Lab is co-funded by the National Consumer Agency, Commission for Energy Regulation, ComReg, and the Central Bank of Ireland.

 Research funded by the Department of Social Protection is focusing on analysing aspects of social inclusion using the Survey of Income and Living Conditions (SILC) data.
-Research is exploring the role of social transfers in alleviating poverty in Ireland and the capacity of indicators of financial stress to capture the impact of the recession on households.
+Research published in December 2013 explores the role of social transfers in alleviating poverty in Ireland and the capacity of indicators of financial stress to capture the impact of the recession on households.

 Two new projects on disability will combine data from the National Disability Survey (NDS) and 2006 Census data from the Central Statistics Office (CSO) to explore the factors which enable people with an emotional, psychological or mental health disability to participate in economic and social life and the experiences of children with a disability in the education system.
 The latest Annual Monitoring Report on Integration was published earlier in 2013, it uses a range of indicators to measure different aspects of immigrant inclusion in Irish society.